t-rothe/quantum-in-Dutch-newspapers/README.md

 Please note that the only purpose of this script was to reduce the manual search space for duplicates from $Ω(n^2)$ to $Ω(n)$ by excluding the trivial non-duplicates.
 Any duplicates found by the script are only duplicate candidates and need to be checked manually! <p>
 Testing through multiple metrics and significance levels is an important calibaration step as we need to make sure that we don't discard article pairs too early.
 Therefore, we chose the significance level always rather conservatively to avoid false-negatives.
 Of course, this comes at the cost of having to filter out more false-positives by hand.
 In any case, you may want to adapt the significance level and specific metric to your data.

-### Batched computation of Inter-Coder Reliability (ICR) for multiple coding features:
+### Batched computation of Inter-Coder Reliability (ICR) for multiple coding features
 We refer to the Jupyter notebook, "interrater_reliability.ipynb", for how to use R-packages from within Julia to simultaneously compute the Cohen's Kappa, Krippendorf's Alpha and Percent Agreement for an abitrary number of coding features (/codings) between two coders. <p>
 The codings from both coders (A & B) should be provided as a table on an MS Excel sheet.
-The table rows should correspond to different samples, while the columns should be combinations of coder label and the coding feature label separated by a full stop character ".". <br>
+The table rows should correspond to different samples, while the columns should be combinations of coder label and the coding feature label separated by a full stop character ".". <p>
 Let's assume our codebook contains 42 codings / coding features, labelled "1", "2", ..., "42".
 Then our table should look like:
 | Article ID | 1.A | ... | 42.A | 1.B | ... | 42.B |
 |:---------- |:--- |:--- |:---- |:--- |:--- |:---- |